-MUS F341 Mindfulness-Based Teaching and Wellness (1-2 cr.)
-P: Junior or senior standing.
-This class is for music students interested in learning about and incorporating mindfulness-based meditation and wellness practices into their work as music teachers and learners.
-Topics will include the scientific foundations of mindfulness-based practices, along with strategies for incorporating these principles into music teaching and learning.
+MUS F341 Foundations and Applications of Mindfulness in Music (1-2 cr.)
+P: T252 Music Theory and Literature IV or equivalent.
+This class is for music students interested in learning about and incorporating mindfulness-based meditation and wellness practices into their work as performers, music teachers, and music learners.
+Topics will include the scientific foundations of mindfulness-based practices, along with strategies for incorporating these practices.